OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

   default: None

-  <p>If "result" is "variance aov", this attribute refers to another render output for which to calculate the pixel variance.<\p>
+  <p>If "result" is "variance aov", this attribute refers to another render output for which to calculate the pixel variance.</p>

   <h3>result</h3>